robtweed/golgi/README.md

 *Golgi* can be used with many other standard UI frameworks such as Bootstrap 5, Chart.js etc. Of course, if you make use of these, their JavaScript and CSS resource files must be downloaded into your application.
 However, *Golgi* allows such resources to be downloaded on demand and only when needed, resulting in very short application load and start times.
+You'll see this happening in the live example.

 Unlike many of the UI frameworks that are currently in vogue, *Golgi* does not require or make use of bundling (eg using WebPack etc).
 Your JavaScript files and WebComponents that define a *Golgi*